AaronGuajardo2/Azure-Network-Protocols/README.md

 - Observe RDP Traffic
   -  Go back to WireShark and filter for RDP traffic only (tcp.prt==3389)
-  - Observe the seemingly never ending spam of traffic.This is because RDP is an active connection and is continuosly transmitting data between the host and remote computer.
+  - Observe the seemingly never ending spam of traffic.This is because RDP is an active connection and is continuously transmitting data between the host and remote computer.

 </p>
 <br />